Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Results and Discussion

+The impact of salt concentration on the interaggregate force is depicted in Fig.~\ref{fig:fig7}c.
 In the CC simulations, polymer bridging persists, but at a shorter range of separation than in the low-salt scenario, which is consistent with previous findings~\cite{podgornik_colloidal_1995}.
 In contrast, the CR simulations show no qualitative change in the force profile with increasing salt concentration, except for a noticeable downward shift in $F_X$.
 This reduction in net force arises from the increased population of counterions (primarily anions) required to neutralize the higher positive surface charge on the NPs.
 Overall, these observations suggest that, under CC conditions, NP-NP interactions are strongly PE-mediated at low salt concentrations but become progressively screened as the ionic strength increases.
 In contrast, under CR conditions, the interaggregate force remains dominated by counterions across salt concentrations, reflecting the dynamic charge regulation and strong ion-mediated screening intrinsic to these systems.
 Furthermore, we observe a significant increase in PE adsorption for both CR and CC simulations at high salt concentrations, as shown in Fig.~\ref{fig:fig7}d.
 Importantly, the difference in adsorption between CR and CC systems is significantly reduced compared to that seen under low-salt conditions (see Fig.~\ref{fig:fig3}d), which can be attributed to the higher surface charge on the NPs under these conditions.
+A comparable trend has also been observed experimentally.
+Huang et al.~\cite{huang} showed that increasing salt concentration shortened the range of interaction forces and reduced distinct charge-regulation effects, although adsorption remained slightly higher than in the constant charge, in agreement with our findings.
+The adsorption difference is mainly due to the enhanced surface affinity in the CR model, which persists even under strong ionic screening.
 A similar convergence is evident in the radius of gyration (see Fig.~\ref{fig:fig7}e), where the disparity between CR and CC simulations diminishes with increasing salt concentration, indicating more compact PE conformations in both cases.